Kuurkuma/Python_Real_estate_transaction_france_2014-2022/README.md

 ## Limitations & Ethics

 ### Limitations
-**Geographic:** In terms of geographical scope, DVF is available for mainland France, excluding Alsace and Moselle, as well as the French overseas departments and territories (DROM), except Mayotte.
+**Geographic:** DVF is available for mainland France, excluding Alsace and Moselle and Mayotte.
+During the analysis, I excluded the overseas departments and territories because too many errors were found.

 **Privacy Concerns:** The dataset potentially contains sensitive information about property buyers and sellers.
 While personal identifiers may be removed, there could still be privacy implications when analyzing and sharing this data.